jreiche/aeo_radar/E_1_Sentinel_1_Visualisation_and_RGB_generation.md

 > *What are differences in the calculated mean values for each class (F, NF, P, W and B) in VV-polarization?*
 >
 > #### Question E.1-6:
-> *What land cover classes indicate significant differences in their mean values for VV- and VH-polarization?*
+> *Which land cover classes indicate significant differences in their mean values for VV- and VH-polarization?*
 > ___

 #### 4. Calculating “VV-VH backscatter ratio” and RGB composite creation